 In the United States, there were 992,100 jobs for Wind Energy Operations Manager in 2016.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Wind Energy Operations Manager by 2026.
 There will be an estimated 79,200 positions for Wind Energy Operations Manager per year.

 The states with the most job growth for Wind Energy Operations Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

 Wind Energy Operations Managers make between $52,550 and $183,430 a year.

 Wind Energy Operations Managers who work in District of Columbia, Virginia, or California, make the highest salaries.

 How much do Wind Energy Operations Managers make in different U.S. states?

 |District of Columbia||$147,460|

-What Tools do Wind Energy Operations Managers Use?
+Tools & Technologies Used by Wind Energy Operations Managers